Close Menu

 Here’s Everything You Need to Know About Wisconsin’s Theft by Contractor Statute

 When general contractors or upstream subcontractors handle payment draws for construction projects, the laws in Wisconsin impose especially strict rules.
-For contractors seeking guidance, the role of theft by contractor statute experts is crucial to understanding how Wisconsin law can impose personal liability on business owners and executives who misapply funds.
+The contractors seeking guidance should hire theft by contractor statute experts to understand how Wisconsin law can impose personal liability on business owners and executives who misapply funds.
 This article explains what Wisconsin’s theft by contractor statute (Wis.
 Stat. § 779.02(5)) covers, how it works in practice, common defenses and risks, and what contractors should do to protect themselves.

 Contents